 “The 1990s heralded the “Information Age” and signaled increasing changes to come in the new millennium.
 Many of these changes will affect us in ways we cannot even imagine today and there remains a continual risk that we will destroy important aspects of our heritage or simply forget who we truly are.
 So it became obvious to Lois and to me that “recording and preserving” should be a critical part of any community’s plans for progress.
 That is certainly true of Vermont, where natural resources and cultural heritage are valued over rapid development or change.
 There are so many worthwhile preservation projects and opportunities near our home that we decided that we would do our part to assist in the preservation of Americana and the natural resources of the Champlain Valley.”

 In this time, Mac and Lois supported efforts to preserve historic barns and to foster historic education – including spearheading Shelburne Farms’ effort to preserve the steamship ‘Ticonderoga’ for generations to come.
 The ship had special meaning for the couple: Lois’ father and grandfather commuted on the ship when they summered lakeside in Charlotte and Lois boarded it for excursions and dances in her youth.
 Mac’s first trip to Vermont in 1952 included a trip on the "Ti" – during which he fell in love with Lake Champlain and the Burlington area.
 And Lois and her family were passengers for the steamship’s final voyage in 1953, after which it was purchased by Mrs. Webb and transported overland to the Shelburne Museum along a rail line specifically constructed for the historic enterprise.
-As newlyweds, Mac and Lois took the girls for Sunday drives to see the "Ti" at its new home; decades later, they regularly visited to follow the preservation progress of Chip Stuhlen and his staff of professional craftspeople.
+As newlyweds, Mac and Lois took their daughters for Sunday drives to see the "Ti" at its new home; four decades later, they regularly visited to follow the preservation progress of Chip Stuhlen and his staff of professional craftspeople.

 Mac and Lois celebrated the dedication of the refurbished ‘Ticonderoga’ in September 1998.
 By this time, the couple had been touched by health challenges: Lois broke her foot in May 1996 and later that year Mac was diagnosed with lymphoma and skin cancer.
 Treatments for these ensued, as did the implanting of a pacemaker for Mac.
 By the late 1990s, it was apparent that Mac was experiencing memory impairment.
-He rededicated his efforts to record personal and family history and with the help of Lois and daughter Barbara self-published ‘Hands On’ Philanthropy in fall 2000.
+He rededicated his efforts to record personal and family history and with the help of Lois and daughter Barbara self-published ‘"Hands On" Philanthropy in fall 2000.
 Copies of the hard-bound book were distributed to family members, friends, business associates, and philanthropic partners as a way of sharing the couple’s story and decades-long effort to support their communities and preserve Vermont treasures for generations to come.